 Fresh milk is rich in vitamin D, calcium, vitamin K, and folate.
 These essential minerals help to strengthen and develop strong bones.
 Lack of Vitamin K stops your blood from clotting and can lead to serious bleeding.
 To increase your platelet count, include milk in your daily diet.
 Even more important, it can also boost your immunity against other diseases.
 The vitamin K that you can find in fresh milk helps for proper blood clotting.

 Milk can boost your platelet count if you consume a glass of it in the morning and before going to sleep.
 You can also add it to your dessert, breakfast bowl and smoothie.

-Raisins are composed of iron that is important for platelet and red blood cells growth.
-Anemia, thrombocytopenia and low platelet count are all causes of iron deficiency.
+Raisins are composed of iron that is important for platelet and red blood cell growth.
+Anemia, thrombocytopenia, and low platelet count are all causes of iron deficiency.
 With raisins on your daily diet, you can increase both of your iron and platelet levels.

 Soak the raisins overnight.
 You can add raisins to your breakfast bowl, smoothie, and glass of milk in the morning.
 You can also use it to make a dessert, sprinkled on your yogurt and oatmeal.
 To boost your platelet growth, just pop 5 to 6 raisins in your mouth as your delicious snack.
 You can eat them between big meals.

 Regular consumption of Vitamin C-rich foods help to boost platelet production in the body.
 Vitamin C is a powerful antioxidant, and it helps promote the body’s ability to avoid free radical damage caused by the platelets.
 To fulfill your body’s requirement of 400 to 2000 mg of Vitamin C, you must include vitamin C-rich foods on your diet like lemons, oranges, mangoes, kiwi, spinach, bell peppers, and broccoli.